louismin/fast-local-live-webDev/README.md

 ### VirtualBox + Vagrant Setup
 >For initual setup of VMs please see my other guide [here](https://github.com/louismin/local-webdev-environment).

+**Make sure to configure your VM using the files given in this repository- not this [one](https://github.com/louismin/local-webdev-environment).**

 ### TL;DR
 >A quick setup to configure your guest machine to render web pages locally and to tunnel live using the web technology- ngrok.

-**Make sure to configure your VM using the files given in this repository- not this [one](https://github.com/louismin/local-webdev-environment).**

 The following configuration will install the necessary packages and dependencies to locally run web pages.
-You can check if the initial setup was correctly installed typing:
+You can check if the initial setup was correctly installed by typing:
 ```
 http://localhost:4567
 ```